 CRFs for identification of neuronal ensembles

 Compared with generative models that make assumptions on the dependencies between all the observation variables from the model, CRFs only model the hidden system states dependent on observed features.
 No independence assumptions are made between observed variables, therefore CRFs avoid potential errors under these assumptions introduced by unobserved common inputs of the neuronal population.
 Additionally, given the finite number of network states described by population activity, the conditional distribution is sufficient for making predictions, both for the population state and for identifying representative cells in each state.
 One popular example of generative models for functional connectivity is the Ising model or the more generalized Potts model (Tavoni et al., 2016; Yu et al., 2008).
-The generative nature of these models renders their ability to integrate complex dependencies between variables.
+The generative nature of these models restricts their ability to model arbitrary dependencies between observed variables.
 Compared with other discriminative finite-state models such as Maximum Entropy Markov Models (MEMM), CRFs use global normalizers to overcome the local bias in MEMM induced by local normalizers, and have been shown to achieve higher accuracy in applications such as sequence labeling (Lafferty et al., 2001).
-Therefore, CRFs are ideal for modeling cortical functional connectivity and for identifying optimal ensembles.
+Therefore, CRFs are promising for modeling cortical functional connectivity and for identifying optimal ensembles.

 The difficulty of constructing CRFs lies in the computation of global normalizers.
 With an arbitrary graph structure, this problem is often intractable.
 Recent advances that combines Bethe free energy approximation and Frank-Wolfe methods for inference and learning model parameters allow fast and relatively accurate construction of cyclic CRFs (Tang et al., 2016).
-Thus CRFs can be applied to datasets with hundreds of interconnected neurons.
+Thus, CRFs can be applied to datasets with hundreds of interconnected neurons.
 However, a main constraint for applying CRFs is the number of samples in the training dataset.

 Compared with the previously used descriptive methods for neuronal ensemble identification (Carrillo-Reid et al., 2015b), our approach modestly improved prediction accuracy (Figure S3).
-One reason could be that the current CRF learning algorithm executes separately the structure learning and parameter learning steps.
+One reason could be that current CRF learning algorithms separately perform the structure learning and parameter learning steps.
 Therefore, the learned graphical structure and parameters may not be the globally best matching ones.
 However, it is still computational unrealistic to explore all possible structures and parameter combinations.
-Additionally, approximations in parameter inference also does not guarantee global optimal.
+Additionally, approximations during the parameter learning step can sometimes compromise the global optimality guarantees.

 The overall activity of multiple cells at a given time window can be understood as a multidimensional array of population vectors where vectors pointing to a similar space can be considered as a group (Figure S1).
-We previously showed that population vectors defining a group (i.e. a cortical ensemble) can be extracted from multidimensional arrays performing singular value decomposition (SVD) (Carrillo-Reid et al., 2015a).
-Even though SVD can identify cortical ensembles reliably, it lacks from a structured model that allows the systematic study of changes in functional connectivity during different experimental conditions.
+We previously showed that population vectors defining a group (i.e. a cortical ensemble) can be extracted from multidimensional arrays by performing singular value decomposition (SVD) (Carrillo-Reid et al., 2015a).
+Even though SVD can identify cortical ensembles reliably, it lacks a structure model that allows the systematic study of changes in functional connectivity.

 Physiological significance of single cell targeting with optogenetic stimulation